berettavexee/events-scrapper/README.md

 For the kinkiest among you, the script supports authentication to access pages reserved for adults.
 Multiple factor authentification is supported (if you are not in headless mode).
 **If you use the authentication function and play dumb, you risk having your account slowed down, see the number of captcha increase or even get ban**.
 You've been warned, there's no need to come crying to me afterwards.

+Facebook uses many browser identification techniques to detect that Firefox is running headless, including SVG and WebGL rendering.

-I use this script twice a day for about 40 pages and I haven't had any problems for the moment.
+I use this script once a day for about 40 pages and I haven't had any problems for the moment.

 ## Use